micag2025/Agentic_AI_Developer_Certification_Project3/README.md

 **Debugging Guardrails Integration**

-Run the app and monitor the terminal for raw vs. validated outputs.
+Run the application and monitor the terminal for raw vs. validated outputs.
 The pipeline will:

-- Trigger the PublicationExplorer
+- Trigger the `PublicationExplorer`
 - Invoke `analyze_pub1` and `analyze_pub2`
 - Print both raw and validated outputs in the terminal